zio/zio-kafka/docs/avoiding-chunk-breakers.md

 (or more precisely, the resulting stream has chunks with a single element).
 The throughput may be significantly lower than with the original chunking structure intact.

 Chunk-breaking operators can be found by looking at their scaladocs.
-Starting with zio-kafka 2.1.17, these scaladocs contain the words `This combinator destroys the chunking structure`.
+Starting with zio-streams 2.1.17, these scaladocs contain the words `This combinator destroys the chunking structure`.

 You can regain full throughput by processing all elements in a chunk together in one go.
 However, there is a catch: the